 6. Business Value

-Typically, this is measured as Return on Investment (ROI).
-It is also useful to compare the final cost of completing the project against the cost of not completing the project.
+The ultimate goal is to quantify the business value generated from the portfolio.
 Other measurements also include customer satisfaction surveys and the volume of customer complaints following a new product launch.

 Metrics, data sources, and reporting tools will vary between organizations.
-Depending on your current requirements, and portfolio processes, it may be best to start with just a few metrics to track and understand the health of your portfolio before introducing more metrics over time.
+Depending on your current requirements and portfolio processes, it may be best to start with just a few metrics to track and understand the health of your portfolio before introducing more metrics over time.
 If you are unsure where to start, check with your project management office or consult with senior management.

-Tracking Portfolio Metrics with SharePoint
+Tracking Portfolio Metrics with Microsoft 365

 Real-time dashboards provide visibility and insight for senior management, informing key business decisions such as resource allocation.